Visual-Word Tokenizer: Beyond Fixed Sets of Tokens in Vision Transformers: Experiments

 Another important factor in compression is the effect on model performance.
 In Table \ref{tab:performance}, we tabulate the performance of image classification and captioning using CLIP and BLIP, respectively.
 For visual recognition and subgroup robustness, we analyze performance from an average and worst-group perspective as done by \citet{sagawa2019distributionally} and \citet{romiti2022realpatch}.
-First, we find the degradation in average accuracy to be small for the VWTs.
-The largest drop of up to 2\% only is shown by $\gT_{intra}^{0.5}$ on MetaShift.
-Likewise, both $Q_{8}$ and $ToME$ retain a high average accuracy across the datasets.
-Second, we observe possible improvements in subgroup robustness with VWTs.
-On Waterbirds and CelebA, the worst-group accuracy (WGA) with $\gT_{intra}^{0.5}$ increases by up to 29\% and 8\%, respectively.
-Only on MetaShift do we observe a lower WGA than $Q_{8}$ or $ToME$ relative to $Base$.
-Like \citet{gee2023compressed}, we find compression to not always be harmful to subgroup robustness by improving the WGA at a negligible cost to overall performance.

-To further validate performance, we conduct additional evaluations on the large-scale OpenImages v6 dataset for zero-shot classification.
-We report mean Average Precision (mAP) as done by \citet{huang2023open}.
-Likewise, from Tables \ref{tab:efficiency} and \ref{tab:performance}, we find the VWTs to be more suitable for online inference than $Q_{8}$ or $ToME$ in the large-scale setting while retaining comparable performance to $Base$.
+To further validate performance, we report the mean Average Precision (mAP) on the large-scale OpenImages v6 dataset \citep{huang2023open}.
 For image captioning with BLIP, we evaluate our models following the setting in \citet{li2022blip} by using the BLEU, CIDEr, and SPICE metrics w.r.t. the ground truth captions.
-On COCO, the VWTs display a higher performance than $ToME$ and are competitive with $Q_{8}$.
-On NoCaps, we see the largest degradation on the out-of-domain samples with $\gT_{inter}^{100}$.
-However, overall performance of $\gT_{intra}^{0.5}$, $\gT_{inter}^{1000}$, and $\gT_{inter}^{10000}$ are still higher than $ToME$.
-Only $Q_{8}$ displays a slight improvement over $Base$.
-Like $ToME$, the VWTs are shown to not require additional end-to-end fine-tuning for performance retention.